Effective Kotlin Item 36: Prefer composition over inheritance

 Composition is more explicit - This is both an advantage and a disadvantage.
 When we use a method from a superclass, we can do so implicitly, like methods from the same class.
 This requires less work, but it can be confusing and is more dangerous as it is easy to confuse where a method comes from (is it from the same class, a superclass, the top level, or is it an extension?).
 When we call a method on a composed object, we know where it comes from.

 Composition is more demanding - We need to use a composed object explicitly.
 When we add some functionalities to a superclass, we often do not need to modify the subclasses.
 When we use composition, we more often need to adjust usages.

 Inheritance gives us strong polymorphic behavior - This is also a double-edged sword.
 On one hand, it is convenient that a dog can be treated like an animal.
 On the other hand, it is very constraining: it must be an animal.
 Every subclass of an animal should be consistent with animal behavior.
 The superclass defines the contract, and the subclasses should respect it.

 It is a general OOP rule to prefer composition over inheritance, but Kotlin encourages composition even more by making all classes and methods final by default and by making interface delegation a first-class citizen.
 This makes this rule even more important in Kotlin projects.

-So, when is composition more reasonable?
+So, when is inheritance more reasonable?
 The rule of thumb is that we should use inheritance when there is a definite "is a" relationship.
 In other words, every class that uses inheritance needs to be its superclass.
-All unit tests written for superclasses should also pass for their subclasses (Liskov substitution principle).
+All unit tests written for superclasses should also pass for their subclasses, and every usage in production code should be exchangeable (Liskov substitution principle).
 Object-oriented frameworks for displaying views are good examples:

 Application in JavaFX,